ldtteam/MinecoloniesWiki/source/buildings/mine.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
       <li><strong>Levels:</strong> The level refers to the platforms the Miner will place every 3 blocks down.
 Here you can assign what level of the Mine the Miner will create their mineshafts (nodes).
-If a level has a red number next to it, that means the Miner is currently mining that level.</li><br>
+If a level has a red number next to it, that means the Miner is currently mining that level.
+The miner will ignore orders to mine at specified levels until the entire mine shaft is completed to the maximum depth their level allows.</li><br>
     </ul>
   </div>
 </div>